apache/arrow-nanoarrow/dev/release/README.md

 (e.g., `usethis::pr_init("maint-0.8.0")`) and push the branch to `upstream`.
-This is a good opportunity to run though the above instructions to make sure the verification script and instructions are up-to-date. targeting the maint-XX branch that was just pushed.
+This is a good opportunity to run though the above instructions to make sure the verification script and instructions are up-to-date.

 This is a good time to run other final checks such as: